Frequently asked questions about the DATPROF solution

 Can you support data masking and synthetic test data?

 With the help of DATPROF Privacy we’re able to mask data and we’re able to synthetically generate test data.
 We’ve got several built in masking rules in DATPROF Privacy and several synthetic test data generators or seed lists.
 So you’re able to generate new social security numbers, bank accounts or give new first names based upon for example seed lists.
+Also it’s possible to generate synthetic data from scratch.

 Do you support messaging, like XML files?